dux/clean-mock/README.md

 ## mock.define

+Makes definitinos/descriptions of base mock objects.
+We start with `new` object and reference is passed.

 `mock.define(:user) do |user, opts| ...` - define mock object and use `User` class instance

 `mock.define(:user, class: SomeClass) do |user, opts| ...` - use `SomeClass` instead of calculated `User`